 Short term effects of Yamaneon radiation are subtle: an increase of vitality, faster healing, and other positive but mostly mundane effects.
 Long term exposure causes more advanced mutations: an organism will begin to grow in size and strength.
 After enough time, the affected organism’s cellular chemistry will begin to change to include more and more molecules of Yamaneon.
 This is particularly common in the bones of vertebrate animals and the chitin of arthropods – most full-blown kaiju have bones made almost entirely of Yamaneon.

-While this process is normally slow – it takes a decade or so to complete – it can be sped up if the Yamaneon in question is made unstable.
+While this process is normally slow – it takes a decade or so of constant exposure just to begin, and centuries to be noticeable – it can be sped up if the Yamaneon in question is made unstable.
 Yamaneon absorbs, converts, and amplifies any radiation it encounters, be it the energy from geothermal vents or the blast of an atomic bomb.
 A sudden, violent burst of energy will set off a chain reaction in Yamaneon, creating a burst of intense Yamaneon radiation in turn.
 This burst can turn a creature as small as an ant into a kaiju within minutes.

 In the rare event where a kaiju dies, its body does not decompose as normal.
 Instead, its body slowly converts into pure Yamaneon.
 After a few hours, a kaiju’s corpse will be utterly unrecognizable, having become nothing more than a pile of glowing green crystals.